onomatopoetica/employee-tracker/README.md

 ```
 #### Contribution Guidelines
 ```
-When contributing to this repository, please first contact the project team with the change you wish to make.
+When contributing to this repository, please contact the project team for discussion.
 See contact details below.
 ```
 ## Questions
 #### Connect with the project team: [Onomatopoetica](https://github.com/onomatopoetica)